Introduction to Project Management Job Interview Questions And Answers

 Only a lazy interviewer will throw this in as a filler question.
 The serious interviewer means to use this innocuous question to assess all parts of your work ethic: project knowledge, management expertise, and an assertive yet friendly personality.

-- Your strong grasp on project fundamentals.
+- Your firm grasp of project fundamentals.
 This includes finer aspects of cost/ scope/ time/ risk/ resource management, quality versus quantity, and the importance of risk mitigation.

 - Your passion for your work.
-Highlight examples where you went beyond your role to deliver a superior project management experience to others.
-Did you deliver ahead of schedule?
+Highlight examples where you went beyond your role to deliver others a superior project management experience.
+Did you have it ahead of schedule?
 Or develop an innovative estimation tool that was adopted across your division?
 Highlight your achievements.

 - Your passion for people.
-What challenges did you face with people, and how did you steer it towards success?
+What challenges did you face with people, and how did you steer them toward success?
 Have you coached peers to strengthen their project management knowledge?
 Have you mentored others to become leaders?
 Share these here.

-Answer: You’ll be amazed at a large number of managers who “flunk” this question.
-It’s not that they have no clue, but they often give wishy-washy answers as they think this is too basic a question.
+Answer: You’ll be amazed at the many managers who “flunk” this question.
+They don’t have a clue but often give wishy-washy answers as they think this question is too fundamental.

 - Key stakeholders and deliverables across each phase.